microsoft/MixedReality-GraphicsTools-Unreal/Docs/Lighting.md

 9. The `FullyRough` input property of `MF_GTDefaultLit` is important for performance critical situations.
 A "fully rough" material is very cheap to render, but lacks specular highlights, reflections, or indirect lighting.
 The only feature fully rough materials exhibit is diffuse light.
     * To mark a material as "fully rough", right click on the material graph and add a `StaticBool` node.
     * Connect the output of the `StaticBool` node to the `FullyRough` input.
     * Try toggling the value of the `StaticBool` node on and off.
-(1) Note, when "on" the material only exhibits diffuse lighting but also doesn't contain many shader instructions.
+(1) Note, when "on" the material only exhibits diffuse lighting, but doesn't contain many shader instructions.

     ![Material Fully Rough](Images/Lighting/LightingMaterialFullyRough.png)

 10. We glanced over a few input properties of `MF_GTDefaultLit` which are less commonly used.
 We will detail these properties below.
     * `Specular` scales the specular highlights on a material (only if the material contains specular lighting based on previous properties).
     * `NormalWS` accepts a normal in world space.
 By default `MF_GTDefaultLit` uses the geometric normal.
 This input in often used in conjunction with [normal maps](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Textures/NormalMaps/Creation/index.html).
 Be sure to transform the the output of a normal map from tangent space to world space using the `TransformVector` node before assigning to the `NormalWS` input.
-An example of this can be found in the `\GraphicsToolsProject\Plugins\GraphicsToolsExamples\Content\MaterialGallery\MaterialGallery.umap` level.
+An example of this can be found in the `GraphicsToolsProject\Plugins\GraphicsToolsExamples\Content\MaterialGallery\Materials\M_ShaderBallNormalMap.umap` material.
     * `AmbientOclusion` determines how exposed each pixel in a material is to ambient lighting.
 Normally this value is driven by a grey-scale texture (AO Map).
-    * `DirectLightIntensity` allows a material to scale the amount of light being received from direct lights (the directional light) up or down.
-This value doesn't have a physical counterpart in reality, but is useful for artists to control lighting on a material to material basis.
+    * `DirectLightIntensity` allows a material to scale the amount of light being received from direct lights (the directional light).
+This value doesn't have a physical counterpart in reality, but is useful for artists to control lighting on a material without having to adjust the entire level's lighting.

 ## See also